Ranito/Sync_test/README.md

 - If the files are not identical, the replica file is updated;
 - If replica directory have extra files or directories compared to source directory, the content is removed.

-For the function ```files_are_identical```, i compared the two files size and the last modification times, if the files are still identical, the function does MD5 hash comparison.
+For the ```files_are_identical function```, the comparison is made by checking file size and last modification time.
+If the files are still considered identical after this check, an MD5 hash comparison is performed to confirm they are the same.
-To print on the console and the selected log file, was used the ```setup_logging function```.

 ## Code Execution